 Ask for Links

-Next you should consider actively asking other web site owners if they will link to your site.
-Obviously it will need to be clear to them why having a link to your site will be valuable for their visitors, so make sure to target sites with readers who will benefit from the services you offer.
+Next, you should consider actively asking other website owners if they will link to your site.
+Obviously, it will need to be clear to them why having a link to your site will be valuable for their own visitors, so make sure to target sites with readers who will benefit from the services you offer.

-A popular technique to getting a link from another website, is to offer to write a guest blog post for them, making sure a link to your site is included in the post.
-Again, make sure the post actually offers new and valuable content, it's sole purpose shouldn't just be about helping your SEO!
-Also, don't try to get multiple websites to put up the same blog post, as Google will detect the duplicate content, and potentially impose penalties!
+A popular technique for getting a link from another website is to offer to write a guest blog post for them, making sure a link to your site is included in the post.
+Again, make sure the post actually offers new and valuable content, its sole purpose shouldn't just be about helping your SEO!
+Also, don't try to get multiple websites to put up the same blog post, as Google will detect the duplicate content, and likely penalise the duplicate posts!

 Not All Links Are Equal!